KC-7/ecommerce/README.md

 - I used the styling, logic and probailities to create the aiPunks using the code and file from this [Crypto Punk Styled Generator on Github](https://github.com/snoozesecurity/cryptopunkgenerator) as the foundation for the avatar app, although the logic, probabilities and images all remain the same, the code has been extensively modified to turn it into this django app.
 I would like to thank the creator of this repository on Github as it was an interesting way to explore the logic behind the generation of custom NFT series.
 I also watched this 50 min [Youtube video on creating crypto punk style images using python](https://www.youtube.com/watch?v=o0qNS_pOVqw)

-- I would like to give credit to Code Institute for creating the deployment guide in their Boutique Ado Walkthrough Project and to github user and CI Alumna, [kera-kudmore](https://github.com/kera-cudmore), for documenting the deployment and local development process in her [README](https://github.com/kera-cudmore/Boutique-Ado/commit/f0170c57a0d92d80cc14bdefa8f281020469a406) which I have copied and adapted to suit the documentation of [development process section](#deployment) for this project.
+- I would like to give credit to Code Institute for creating the deployment guide in their Boutique Ado Walkthrough Project and to github user and CI Alumna, [kera-kudmore](https://github.com/kera-cudmore), for documenting the deployment and local development process in her [README](https://github.com/kera-cudmore/Boutique-Ado/commit/f0170c57a0d92d80cc14bdefa8f281020469a406).
+I have copied and adapted the deployment process from her readme to suit the documentation of the [development process section](#deployment) for this project.

-- I found the use of ChatGPT 4 useful while creating parts of this project such as the following:
+- I found ChatGPT 4 useful while creating certain parts of this project.
+I minimized its usuage for actual code but used it a lot for generating site content.
+I have listed its main uses below:
  - Creating all of the product descriptions and formatting the new fixtures file
  - Creating the about pages content
  - Creating the blog page content
- - Creating or formatting some tables in this readme such as: Useful links, learning outcomes, dependancies, Models listed in Data Schema
+ - Creating or formatting some tables in this readme such as: Useful links, learning outcomes, dependancies, entities listed in Data Schema
- - I used it to format my external excel file that I was using to track the user stories
+ - I used it to format my external excel file that I was using to track the user stories anlongside standard Excel formatting
  - It was useful when troubleshooting errors while setting up the django app for the aiPunk generations
- - It was used when creating the automated tests although they required modifcations to work
+ - It was exceptionally useful when creating the automated tests, I used it to create the majority of tests and then adapted them to get them to work as intended

 [Click here to go back up to the Table of Contents 📗 ⤴️](#table-of-contents)